piper-of-dawn/blog/README.md

 > [!IMPORTANT]
 > This is an unofficial port of shadcn/ui to MkDocs, and is not affiliated with [@shadcn](https://twitter.com/shadcn).

+## Documentation

+Yes, yes, the [documentation](https://asiffer.github.io/mkdocs-shadcn/) is built with this theme.

 ## Quick start

 `mkdocs-shadcn` can be installed with `pip`